open-cogsci/osdoc/content/pages/manual/structure/coroutines.md

 Technically, coroutines are [generators](https://en.wikipedia.org/wiki/Generator_(computer_programming)).
 Generators are functions that can suspend their execution (i.e., they `yield`) and resume later on; therefore, multiple generators can run in a rapidly alternating suspend-resume cycle.
 This trick is sometimes called *weightless threading*, because it has most of benefits of real threading, without any of the overhead or (potential) instability.
 Coroutines *do not* use threading or multiprocessing.

-In the coroutines plugin, you can indicate the name of a generator function that you have defined in an INLINE_SCRIPT.
+In the COROUTINES plugin, you can indicate the name of a generator function that you have defined in an INLINE_SCRIPT.
 This generator needs to work in a particular way (as illustrated in the examples below):

 - It must initialize and then `yield`.
 This first `yield` returns nothing.
 - It may loop while `yield`ing on every iteration.
 The loop breaks when:
 	- The coroutine should end; or
-	- When the `yield` returns `False`; this is the `coroutine` plugin's way to signal the end of the coroutine.
+	- When the `yield` returns `False`; this is a signal from the COROUTINES plugin to the generator to signal that the coroutines ends.
+	- When the generator `yields False` itself; this is a signal from the generator to the COROUTINES to signal that the coroutines ends.
 - No time-consuming things should happen between `yield` statements, except during initialization.

 The first and simplest option is to write a one-shot coroutine.
 This is a function that is called once to prepare itself, once to execute, and then terminates.
 For example: